The race to be the next British prime minister, briefly explained

-The race to replace outgoing British Prime Minister Theresa May is on.
+That’s how many contenders still have a chance to replace outgoing British Prime Minister Theresa May.

-Boris Johnson, the former foreign minister, confirmed his frontrunner status Thursday, coming in first place after the first round of voting by Conservative members of Parliament.
+Boris Johnson, the former foreign minister, once again confirmed his frontrunner status on Thursday, commanding first place after the fourth round of voting by Conservative members of Parliament.

-Johnson won 114 votes, far ahead of the rest of the field of 10 contenders.
-The runner-up, current foreign minister Jeremy Hunt, secured just 43 votes.
+Johnson won 157 votes, building on his support from Wednesday.
+He finished far ahead of the rest of the field.
+The runner-up, environment minister Michael Gove, secured just 61 votes.
+He overtook foreign minister Jeremy Hunt, who came in third this time with 59 votes.

+Sajid Javid, the home secretary, got knocked out.
+Javid, one of the most pro-Brexit of the remaining contenders, had barely eked out wins in the previous rounds — so his elimination isn’t that much of surprise.

+There will be one more round of voting Thursday to select the two finalists.
+Barring a stunning upset, Johnson will almost certainly make it through.
+Hunt and Gove — who ruined Johnson’s chances of becoming prime minister in 2016 — will be battling for what looks like a distant second.

 A total of 10 candidates were vying to be the next leader of the Conservative Party and the future prime minister of the United Kingdom.
-Three were eliminated in this first ballot, each failing to gain the support of more than 16 members of Parliament, the threshold needed to advance to the next vote on Tuesday.
+Three were eliminated in this first ballot and one dropped out shortly afterward.
+Former Brexit Secretary Dominic Raab got ousted in the second round.
+International secretary Rory Stewart lost in the third round, and now Javid follows him.

 Whoever wins the still-crowded contest will be faced with the daunting task of trying to finalize the UK’s break up with the European Union, which is currently scheduled for October 31.